tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 ---

-- Check the Node console - it will log `req.body=undefined` - WHY??  ...
+- Check the Node console - it will log:
-- Because ... we need to tell express to look for "raw JSON" data ...
-- And we easily do that with "middleware" ...
-- Over in **app.js** - you just need to add one line of code, that tells express to handle `POST` JSON data:
-  - `app.use(express.json());`
-- Send that `POST` request again in Postman, this time you will see a log in the Node console:

 ```
-req.body={ content: 'This is a new Hoot!' }
+req.body= { content: 'This is a new Hoot!' }`
 ```

 - If we change the log to `console.log('req.body.content=',req.body.content);` we will instead see: